Boris Epshteyn: Trump advisor

 After Trump left office, Epshteyn established a close relationship with the former president and has advised him to pursue a confrontational rather than a conciliatory approach toward those investigating Trump.
 He was subpoenaed in January 2022 to testify before the House Select Committee on the January 6 Attack.

 Epshteyn joined Trump on his trip to Manhattan for his arraignment in April 2023.
+Likely around this time, Boris Epshteyn spoke to special counsel Jack Smith.
+"Boris Epshteyn sat for an interview with us", Smith later testified to Congress in December 2025.
+"We would have welcomed calling him as a witness."
 Epshteyn was identified by the New York Times as the likely identity of "Co-Conspirator 6" in the August 1, 2023, indictment of Trump for conspiracy.

 In April 2024, Epshteyn was indicted in Arizona for his alleged role in the fake elector plot.

 In November 2024, it was reported after an internal investigation that Trump's top lawyer, David Warrington, had alleged that Epshteyn had asked for monetary payments from at least two people seeking White House jobs.
 One of those two people was billionaire hedge fund manager Scott Bessent, who said he refused Epshteyn's requests for money.
 Despite denying the alleged payment, Bessent was still nominated by Trump for the position of Secretary of the Treasury.
 Trump's attorneys concluded that Trump should distance himself from Epshteyn.

 Epshteyn served as Trump's senior legal adviser and coordinated the efforts of Trump's legal team leading up to and after the 2024 presidential election.
 A majority of cases against Trump were dropped once he won the election.
 Nonetheless, Epshteyn remained President Trump's personal senior counsel after the January 2025 inauguration, and was instrumental in selecting attorneys for Trump's appointments.

 In January 2025, Epshteyn served as a member of the Presidential Delegation to attend the commemoration of the anniversary of the Liberation of Auschwitz-Birkenau in Oświęcim, Poland.
 In March 2025, Epshteyn served as a member of the Presidential Delegation to attend the opening ceremony of the 2025 Special Olympics World Winter Games in Turin, Italy.